Patricia Pak Poy

-Sister Patricia Pak Poy is an Australian nun, educator and activist known for her contributions to social justice, particularly for the ban on the use of landmines.
+Sister Patricia Pak Poy was an Australian religious sister, educator and activist known for her contributions to social justice, particularly for the ban on the use of landmines.

-Early life and education
+Life and education

 Pak Poy was born on 16 October 1935 in Darwin, Australia to Chinese immigrant parents, Alberta Chee Quee and William Pak Poy.
-She and her four siblings grew up in Darwin, where their father owned a general store.
+She and her five siblings grew up in Darwin, where their father owned a general store.
 The family evacuated to Adelaide during World War II to escape the impending threat of Japanese bombings in Darwin.

 She attended St Aloysius College, Adelaide from the age of six, and later, the University of Adelaide, where she studied arts and trained to become a teacher.
 Following a year as a lay teacher at St Aloysius College, she entered the Sisters of Mercy in 1957 and made her Final Profession in 1962.
 In 1963, she obtained a Diploma of Education and travelled to the United States for further studies.
 From July 1970 to May 1976 she returned to Adelaide undertake the role of Principal of St Aloysius College.

+Patricia Pak Poy died on 24 February 2026 in Adelaide, South Australia at the age of 90.